 This article has touched only upon a few facts pertaining to Seventh Day Adventists; Nevertheless, if it has served to educate the layman on a few points of interest pertaining to SDA's, then its purpose has been accomplished.

-In closing, let me share with you what my brother stated regarding his feelings about the SDA church---given that we were raised together, and in two different religions...
+In closing, let me share with you what my brother stated regarding his feelings about the SDA church---given that we were raised together, in two different religions...

 "I felt there were too many rules, and I'm the type of person who feels obliged to follow all of them, but I respect their health message very much.
 To this day, I still lean toward the view that Saturday is the Sabbath, even if I go to church on Sunday sometimes.
-Also, they are the only church that follows all Ten Commandments."
+Also, they are the only church that follows ALL Ten Commandments."